 Coping With Changing Sleep Patterns as You Get Older

 Sleep patterns naturally change as you get older.
+Older adults often have ongoing sleep problems.
 Compared to younger people, older adults:

 It's common for older adults to sleep less deeply and for less time than they did earlier in life.
-But these normal changes in the sleep patterns of older adults do not mean that the sleep they get is enough.
+But these normal changes in the sleep patterns of older adults don't mean that the sleep they get is enough.

-Routine poor-quality sleep caused by health problems, medicine use, and stress from major life changes can lead to chronic sleep problems at any age.
+Routine poor-quality sleep caused by health problems, medicine use, and stress from major life changes can lead to chronic sleep problems.
 This may increase the risk of serious health problems, such as depression.
 But few older adults get, or try to get, treatment for sleep problems.
 If you are an older adult and have trouble sleeping, talk to your doctor about what you can do to improve your sleep.

-Get out of bed if you are unable to sleep, and do a quiet or boring activity until you feel sleepy.
+- If you can't sleep, get up and do a quiet or boring activity until you feel sleepy.

 Current as of: March 1, 2022

 Author: Healthwise Staff

 Medical Review:Kathleen Romito MD - Family Medicine & Mark A. Rasmus MD - Pulmonology, Critical Care Medicine, Sleep Medicine